 Just like average chat duration, this tests the amount of time a chatbot takes to resolve a particular query.
 This is also a measure of effectiveness and accuracy of your chatbot.

-This is another core reason to use a chatbot is to provide your customers with fast responses whenever they send across a query.
+First Response Time is another core reason to use a chatbot is to provide your customers with fast responses whenever they send across a query.
 With chatbots this should be near-instantaenuous.

 These metrics will help you measure the performance of your chatbots.
 However, before you start with your launch and measurements, it’s important to learn the challenges that you might face with chatbots.